wenxinhe/ansible-docker-generator/README.md

 ## Destroy dockerfile

-If you don't want this dockerfile any more, you can destroy it using:
+If you don't need this dockerfile any more, you can destroy it using:

 ```
 generate/destroy.sh tomcat-image